 Decontamination of remediation equipment will take place using brushes, steam cleaners, and/or pressure washers.
-Decontamination water, as well as residuals from dewatering activities, if necessary, will be temporarily stored in appropriate 55-gallon drums and transported to an appropriate off-site disposal facility as required.
+Decontamination water, as well as residuals from dewatering activities, if necessary, will be temporarily stored in appropriate 55-gallon drums or a holding tank and transported to an appropriate off-site disposal facility as required.